Renal denervation fails to lower blood pressure in critical test

 There is still hope that a variant of the technique might be useful, Bhatt said.

-“This trial was clearly negative, but I would hate to think that this kills the field of renal denervation,” he said, noting that animal studies, clinical data and surgery used in the past show that disrupting the nerves between the kidney and the heart can lower blood pressure.
+“This trial was clearly negative, but I would hate to think that this kills the field of renal denervation.
+I don’t think it should.
+I think we need to reboot the field,” he said, noting that animal studies, clinical data and surgery used in the past show that disrupting the nerves between the kidney and the heart can lower blood pressure.